cerb/cerb.github.io/_guides/api/configure-plugin.md

 # Introduction

 The REST-based[^rest] [Web API](/docs/api/) provides the ability to remote control Cerb for automation, synchronization, and integration.
-For example, you can use the API from other applications and services to create tickets, search records, monitor notifications, manage tasks, and interact with [bots](/docs/bots/).
+For example, you can use the API from other applications and services to create tickets, search records, monitor notifications, manage tasks, and run [automations](/docs/automations/).

 # Enable the API plugin